 This irrational fear has cost me money – lots of it!
-When we moved into our remodeled house, I found a pest control service.
-Not just any pest control service, mind you.
+When we moved into our remodeled house, I saw a roach scurrying about.
+So, I totally freaked out and looked for a pest control service.
+Not just any service, mind you.
 The most expensive one.
-Because of this stupid fear, I was throwing away $120 per month on it:
+Because of this stupid fear, I started throwing away $120 per month on it:

 I did this for more than a year…not my proudest moment.

 But, when I finally came to my senses and hired a different company that cut that bill by about half -and I’m still probably paying too much, but I’m still deathly afraid of roaches- I learned a valuable life lesson: that irrational thoughts and fears can cost you loads of money.
 Here’s how that goes, and what I think is the antidote.